pragma-git/pragma-git/README.md

 -   ”pragmatic” — the antonym (opposite) to impractical, irrational, or unreasonable.

--   just right — making the best features of the great git easy to use
+-   just right — making the best features of git easy to use

 -   watching out — guiding you through dangers of losing data